 Current cancer statistics are crucial for successful cancer research.
-That is why if you are treated for cancer at Pardee, our Cancer Registry program will collect and submit some of your health information to state and national databases.
+In most states, hospitals are required, by law, to submit data about their patients with cancer.
+That is why if you are treated for cancer at Pardee Cancer Center, our Cancer Registry program will collect and submit some of your health information to state and national databases.

 We collect and submit the following information to state and national databases:

-Your family history
+- Your family history

-Your social history
+- Your social history

-Your occupational history
+- Your occupational history

-The location of your tumor
+- The location of your tumor

-The cell type of your tumor
+- The cell type of your tumor

-Your stage at the time of diagnosis
+- Your stage at the time of diagnosis

-The treatment you received
+- The treatment you received

-Your current status
+- Your current prognosis

-Who uses the data?
+Who Uses the Data?

-We submit data on an annual basis to the National Cancer Data Base (NCDB) and on a monthly basis to the North Carolina Central Cancer Registry.
+We submit data on an annual basis to the National Cancer Data Base (NCDB) and on a quarterly basis to the North Carolina Central Cancer Registry.
 Other hospitals throughout the country also submit this information so researchers have complete, accurate data to work with in determining incidence and mortality rates, as well as in planning clinical trials and other research.

-Our Cancer Registry program is also responsible for your lifetime follow-up.
+Our Cancer Registry is also responsible for your lifetime follow-up.
 If you are in our cancer patient database, someone from our team will follow up with you once a year for the rest of your life.
 He or she may: